RubenPants/DroneSimulation-Part3/README.md

 # Run the Project

-To run the project, go to 'Virtual Testbed' -> 'src' -> 'main' -> 'MainLoop' and run 'MainLoopStack' as a Java Application.
+To run the project, go to 'Virtual Testbed' -> 'src' -> 'main' -> 'MainLoopStack' and run 'MainLoopStack' as a Java Application.
 To run the Stack-example within the testbed do the following:
 * 'Run' -> 'Start Simulation' (the time will start running but all drones will stay steady since they do not have any packaging-requests yet)
 * Go to the 'Configure Path' menu